ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

  - And the Control Plane,  and the Managing Service in the Control Plane manage these individual containers and do all these things that I mention before like resheduling container, making sure the desire state are the same and essentilly managing the whole lifecycle of the container from being started and sheduled to being removed

  - When I created ECS cluster which is Control Plane and my Container are running on Virtual Machine .
 That Virtual Machine are EC2 instances .
-Instead of me manage and create EC2 but EC2 instances will be connected to this ECS cluster that I created .
+EC2 instances will be connected to this ECS cluster that I created .
 EC2 will be managed by Control Plane process on ECS Cluster

 ----Which Services are running on my EC2 instances?----

   - Container runtime : Docker ...

   - ECS Agent installed : This way ECS process Control Plane can communicate with each individual EC2 instances and manage them

+  - In the end I have the Control Plane (ECS) that helped me manage all my Container and Automate the complex these that I don't want to do manually .

+  - However I have to manage EC2 Virtual Machine .
+    I have to create EC2 instances
+    I have to join the ECS Cluster
+    I have to make sure EC2 have enough Resources for the next Container when I schedule new Container I have to Mange OS

+**ECS with Fargate**